BrookeHeck/github.io-reading-notes-/notes301/class-05.md

 ## Higher-Order Functions
 1. What is a “higher-order function”?

-    These are unctions that operate on other function by taking them as arguments or returning them.
+    These are functions that operate on other functions by taking them as arguments or returning them.
 Higher-order functions allow for abstraction of actions not just values.

 2. Explore the greaterThan function as defined in the reading.
 In your own words, what is line 2 of this function doing?